Radialization of satellite orbits in galaxy mergers: Simulations

 The simulations are run for 12 time units or until the satellite is fully disrupted, whichever happens earlier.
 At each timestep, we measure the position and velocity of both the host and the satellite centres by computing the median values over a subset of particles within a radius $r_\mathrm{max}$ from the position of the centre extrapolated from the previous timestep, and then iteratively refining it.
 This procedure determines the centre of density rather than centre of mass of the whole object (the difference between them is quite important especially at the later stages of disruption); the radius $r_\mathrm{max}$ is set to enclose 10\% of the total mass at the start of the simulation.
 Once the satellite is close to full disruption, this procedure inevitably breaks down.

 In a highly dynamical disrupting system, there is no simple way to determine its bound mass at each moment of time without considering the entire evolution.
-For instance, the tidal (or Jacobi) radius shrinks drastically near the pericentre passage, so that the enclosed mass may drop precipitously, but then it rebounds as the satellite moves towards the apocentre, and hence the mass increases again, which is clearly not very meaningful.
+For instance, the tidal (or Jacobi) radius shrinks drastically near the pericentre passage, so that the enclosed mass may drop precipitously, but then it rebounds as the satellite moves toward the apocentre, and hence the mass increases again, which is clearly not very meaningful.
 We found that the following procedure produces reasonably behaved, nearly monotonic mass loss histories.
-In each output snapshot, we determine the bound mass of the satellite by selecting particles with negative total energy, using relative velocity w.r.t. the satellite centre and the spherically averaged potential of the satellite, computed using only the bound particles themselves, and then iteratively refine the selection.
+In each output snapshot, we determine the bound mass of the satellite by selecting particles with negative total energy, using the relative velocity w.r.t. the satellite centre and the spherically averaged potential of the satellite, computed using only the bound particles themselves, and then iteratively refine the selection.
 Note that the host potential is not used in this estimate, but fast-moving particles that have been stripped earlier also do not contribute to the bound potential, thus producing a convergent result.
-To compute the orbit circularity $\eta$, i.e., to normalize the instantaneous angular momentum of satellite motion relative to the host centre by $L_\mathrm{circ}(E)$, we still need the [spherically averaged] host potential; it is computed from all simulation particles, including the ones still bound to the satellite (we find that excluding them leads to unphysical oscillatory behaviour of $\eta$ near the first pericentre passage).